bielcantera/cgm-time-series-processing-and-feature-engineering/README.md

 ---

 ## How to Run
-1. Create a local folder structure:
-2. 2.
-Update the file paths inside the notebook to:
-- `data/original_sgv.csv`
-- `data/original_treatments_mongoDB.xlsx`
+1. Clone the repository.
+2. Ensure the data files are present in the `data/` folder.
+3. Open `cgm_time_series_feature_engineering.ipynb`.
-3. Run the notebook top-to-bottom.
+4. Run the notebook top-to-bottom.

 ---